Ivan-du-toit/readingList/README.md

 # readingList

 A list of articles I've read.
-View it here: https://pages.tdpain.net/readingList.
-Automatically updated by a button I press on another service somewhere else.

-You might find my blog post about this interesting: https://www.tdpain.net/blog/a-year-of-reading
+Personal fork from https://github.com/codemicro/readingList